dshoreman/nextshot/README.md

 From the start, the primary goal has been to work with both i3 and Sway.
 Since the release of  1.0, this has largely been achieved.
 While Nextshot will work on Sway and likely most X11-based environments, the nature of Wayland means extra work will be required for eventual compatibility with compositors other than Sway.
+Wayland on KDE works by using spectacle for selection and capture.

 *TL;DR: YMMV*